The answer to future global food challenges may well come from the past.

 Save the date for the next R&I dissemination event Towards FOOD 2030

 Harnessing Research and Innovation for FOOD 2030: A Science Policy Dialogue, 16 October 2017 in Brussels, Charlemagne Conference Centre

 DG RTD is organizing a one day conference to disseminate successful European Research and Innovation (R&I) initiatives and contribute to the ongoing science-policy dialogue in the area of Food Nutrition and Security (FNS).

 High-level policy events during the Horizon 2020 Societal Challenge 2 Info week

-During the Horizon 2020 Societal Challenge 2 Info week taking place in Brussels on 14-17 November 2017, the Commission is organizing, on Thursday 16 November, a plenary session to present its review of the European Bioeconomy Strategy and Action Plan, documented as a Staff Working Document, and discuss its findings with stakeholders and policy makers.
+During the Horizon 2020 Societal Challenge 2 Info week taking place in Brussels on 14-17 November 2017 at the Charlemagne Conference Centre, the Commission is organizing, on Thursday 16 November, a Bioeconomy Policy Day to present its review of the European Bioeconomy Strategy and Action Plan, documented as a Staff Working Document, and discuss its findings with stakeholders and policy makers.
 Furthermore, the European Bioeconomy Stakeholders Panel will present and discuss its Bioeconomy Manifesto, setting out a societal agenda for Bioeconomy development.
 These discussions will reflect both on the experiences gained over the past four years with Bioeconomy Strategy and Action Plan, and on the possible need for new actions.
-Separate parallel sessions will follow immediately after the plenary session chaired by relevant other DGs who are co-signatories of the Bioeconomy Strategy.
+Separate parallel sessions will follow immediately after the plenary session chaired by 9 relevant Directorate Generals, the co-signatories of the Bioeconomy Strategy.

-On 16 and 17 November there will be a "Bioeconomy village" aimed at showcasing succesful projects focused on Bioeconomy.
+On 16 and 17 November there will be a "Bioeconomy village" aimed at showcasing successful projects focused on Bioeconomy.